 Michael has worked as a data scientist (Foursquare), quant (D.E.
 Shaw, J.P.
 Morgan), and a rocket scientist (NASA).
-He did his PhD at Princeton as a Hertz fellow and read Part III Maths at Cambridge as a Marshall Scholar.
+He did his PhD at Princeton as a Hertz fellow and read Part III Maths at Cambridge as a Marshall scholar.

 At Foursquare, Michael discovered that his favorite part of the job was teaching and mentoring smart people about data science.
-He decided to build a startup that let him focus on what he really loves.
+He decided to build a startup that lets him focus on what he really loves.

 Cofounder and Head of Research, Quantitative Brokers